WorldWideTelescope/pywwt/docs/index.rst

 recently updated, you may have to wait a few minutes for the backing software images to be rebuilt.*

+To browse the Python commands that can be used to control WWT once you've opened it up, see the documentation of the :class:`~pywwt.core.BaseWWTWidget` class.

 Table of Contents
 -----------------